Design and Philosophy for an Interactive Media Creation.

 About the Artwork

-Fibonacci Chimes is a permanent installation for the Wisconsin Institutes for Discovery (WID) located at the University of Wisconsin Madison as a Wisconsin Percent for Art commission.
+Fibonacci Chimes is a permanent installation for the (WID) located at the University of Wisconsin Madison as a Wisconsin Percent for Art commission.
 The work is located in three main areas: (1) Three Interior Interactive Water Features, (2) Exterior Interactive Sound Sculpture, and (3) Exterior Interactive Water Feature.
 The installations are all interactive in that the light and sound media changes relative to the location and motion over the granite foot-stones at each of the artworks.
 Each day of the week a new piece is featured.
 The design of the works are based on the central concept of “the intersection of science and art.“

 If given the power to name the human species, rather than homo sapien (knowing man) my choice would be exemplum peto, (pattern seekers).
 The very term homo sapien seems to imply a state of completion.
 Rather, I believe that humans are wired to constantly seek new patterns, and to seek new relationships and implications of those inter-related patterns.
 It seems appropriate then, that at the heart of the WID facility, where students, faculty, researchers, and others are seeking deeper knowledge and meaning of various integrated patterns within their fields and related fields, that this central thesis be applied to the facility artwork.